• Skip to main content

 Squeezing every last minute out of an amazing day on the beach in front of El Cid El Moro Beach Resort.

 In my mind, I assumed Mazatlán, as a destination, had peaked around the same time as The Love Boat and The Cher Show.
 In other words, it was a relic from the 1970s.
-The reality though is that Mazatlán has gone through a rebirth and is now the place to get to before the masses discover it.
-With a 19% increase in travelers already in the first half of this year, you’ll want to book now so you can call yourself an early adopter.
+The reality though is that Mazatlán has gone through a rebirth and is now the place to get to before the masses clue in.
+With a 19% increase in travellers already in the first half of this year, you’ll want to book now so you can call yourself an early adopter.

 go to Mazatlán for the tequila!
 Ole!